 Our space is comprised of the following (scroll down for photos):

-- Library Nook: We have a small library, open to students, and four comfortable chairs and a coffee table.
+- Library Nook: We have a small library, open to students, and four comfortable chairs.
 A great space for a small study group, or just a place to get some homework done.

 How to Reserve WCC Space

 The WCC Main Lounge Space may be reserved by current Stanford students, staff, or faculty for programs, events, meetings, etc. If you are a part of a WVSO or other group on campus looking to reserve the space for usage, you must first complete the WCC Space Usage Training before you can reserve the physical space.